Paycheck surprise: The impact of parental leave on annual leave in New Zealand

 Legislation is pending

 The good news is that changes are coming, and they may be in your favour.
 The Holidays Act Taskforce has recommended changes to the law that will require employers to pay their employees the higher of their ordinary weekly earnings or average weekly earnings when they take annual leave after returning from parental leave.
-These changes are expected to pass in 2023, so we’ll keep you up to date on this!
+These changes were expected to pass in 2023, but these changes haven’t yet happened, so we’ll keep you up to date on this!

 In the meantime, there are a few things you can do to ensure you're being paid correctly.